twpayne/chezmoi/README.md

     $ gpg -d ~/.chezmoi.yaml.gpg | chezmoi -c /dev/stdin apply

+## Managing your `~/.chezmoi` directory with version control

+`chezmoi` has some helper commands to assist managing your source directory with version control.
+The default version control system is `git` but you can change this by setting `sourceVCSCommand` in your `.chezmoi.yaml` file, for example, if you want to use Mercurial:

+    sourceVCSCommand: hg

+`chezmoi source` is then a shortcut to running `sourceVCSCommand` in your `~/.chezmoi` directory.
+For example you can push the current branch with:

+    chezmoi source push

+Extra arguments are passed along unchanged, although you'll need to use `--` stop `chezmoi` from interpreting extra flags.
+For example:

+    chezmoi source pull -- --rebase

+The `source` command accepts the usual `-n` and `-v` flags, so you can see exactly what it will run without executing it.

 ## Under the hood

 `chezmoi` stores the desired state of files and directories in `~/.chezmoi`.